Let’s look at the key reasons that are pushing Joby Aviation Inc. (JOBY) to new highs - News Daemon

 Joby Aviation Inc. (JOBY) Breakdown of a Key Holders of the stock

 Also, it is sometimes useful to examine the sentiment of large-scale investors toward Joby Aviation Inc. stocks.
 The insider ownership of Joby Aviation Inc. is 41.74%, while institutional ownership is 28.40%.
-The most recent insider transaction that took place on Jun 05, was worth 144,846.
-In this transaction Head of Aircraft OEM of this company sold 24,141 shares at a rate of $6.00, taking the stock ownership to the 106,155 shares.
-Before that another transaction happened on May 30, when Company’s insider sold 129,047 for $5.40, making the entire transaction worth $696,854.
-This insider now owns 77,856 shares in total.
+The most recent insider transaction that took place on Jun 16, was worth 43,618.
+In this transaction Head of Aircraft OEM of this company sold 5,650 shares at a rate of $7.72, taking the stock ownership to the 83,897 shares.
+Before that another transaction happened on Jun 15, when Company’s Head of Aircraft OEM sold 4,107 for $7.72, making the entire transaction worth $31,706.
+This insider now owns 89,547 shares in total.

 Joby Aviation Inc. (JOBY) Recent Fiscal highlights